-Attaching a Volume
+Attaching a Block Volume to an Instance

 If you specify iSCSI as the volume attachment type, you must also connect and mount the volume from the instance for the volume to be usable.
-For more information, see Volume Attachment Types and Connecting to a Volume.
+For more information, see Volume Attachment Types and Connecting to a Block Volume.

 Security Zones ensure that your cloud resources comply with Oracle security principles.
 If any operation on a resource in a security zone compartment violates a policy for that security zone, then the operation is denied.